digitalcraftsman/hugo-cactus-theme/README.md

 ## License

-This theme is released under the MIT license For more information read the [License](//github.com/digitalcraftsman/hugo-cactus-theme/blob/dev/LICENSE.md).
+This theme is released under the MIT license.
+For more information read the [License](//github.com/digitalcraftsman/hugo-cactus-theme/blob/dev/LICENSE.md).

 ## Annotations